ehmicky/autoserver/docs/functions.md

 # User variables

-User variables behave like system variables, except they are specified using the `variables` schema property, which is an object containing all user variables.
+User variables behave like other variables, except they are specified using the `variables` schema property, which is an object containing all user variables.

 E.g. if the schema specifies: